 I’m often told that I have “way too much time on my hands” after working on creative projects…which is true.
 I’m a college student, and like most college students, this is likely the period of my life — until retirement — where I have the most free time.
-I’m of the opinion that what I do with that free time now will greatly affect my life down the road, but I’ll admit to occasionally “wasting” time Photoshopping my college campus as the cover of a Grand Theft Auto game or my friends and Hitler together on a fictional movie poster.
+I’m of the opinion that what I do with that free time now will greatly affect my life down the road, but I’ll admit to occasionally “wasting” time Photoshopping my college campus as the cover of a Grand Theft Auto game or with a Star Destroyer crashing into it.
 However, one of my recent creative projects is one that I’m very proud of.

 This past spring I studied abroad in Germany and decided I would start a travel blog to recount my experiences.
 I’m a pretty terrible story teller, and it doesn’t make things any better that my memory is pretty shoddy, so I thought this would be a great way for me to share my experience with those at home once I returned.
 With some time, I figured I could formulate interesting stories and pair those with photos of my adventures to really immerse my reader in my abroad semester.